basho/basho_docs/source/languages/en/riak/tutorials/choosing-a-backend/Multi.md

       -d '{"props":{"backend":"memory_mult"}}'
     ```

-Once you've changed a bucket's storage engine on a node you'll need to restart
+Note that if you change the default bucket storage engine via the app.config
-the node for that change to take effect.
+settings, then you will need to restart the node, or nodes, for that change to
+take effect.